Aetherinox/proteus-app-manager/libraries/swizzin/README.md

 <br />

-# Zorin App Manager
+# Proteus App Manager
-If you decide to use the Zorin App Manager, it will automatically download the latest version of the Swizzin install script directly from their official website to ensure all the files are the latest.
+If you decide to use the Proteus App Manager, it will automatically download the latest version of the Swizzin install script directly from their official website to ensure all the files are the latest.
 It will then make the required edits automatically before initializing the Swizzin installation wizard.
 There's no need on your part to edit anything.